TCLamnidis/BareBonesBash/README.md

 There are two types of filepaths:
 * An **absolute** path will start with the deepest directory in the machine, shown as a `/`.
+Paths starting with `~` are also absolute paths, since `~` translates to an absolute path of your specific home directory.
 That is the directory path you see in the output of the `pwd` command you just ran.
 * Alternatively a **relative** path always begins from your working directory (i.e. your current directory).
 Often this type of path will begin with one (`./`) or two (`../`) dots followed by a forward slash, **but not always**.
 In the